-- The best dental services in Croatia
+- Best dental service in Croatia

-- Full dedication to the patient and his/her wishes
+- Full dedication to quality patient care

-- A bright smile for a lifetime
+- Bright smile for a lifetime

 Your teeth are mainly made of solid tissues; however there are some soft parts as well.
-The solid tissues include enamel, dentin and cement, while the soft tissues include dental pulp, a group of nerves, blood vessels and connecting tissue within the pulp chamber.
+The solid tissues includes enamel, dentin and cement, while the soft tissues includes dental pulp, a group of nerves, blood vessels and connecting tissue within the pulp chamber.
 Endodontics is a part of dentistry dealing primarily with treatment of the soft dental tissues and cleaning of root canals where the soft tissue is located.
 Therapeutic treatment of root canals is the most frequent endodontic procedure.

-The cases of deep caries or dental trauma can result in pulpitis, the inflammation of the dental nerve which manifests itself in high intensity pain.
+The cases of deep caries or dental trauma can result in pulpitis, the inflammation of the dental nerve, which manifests itself in high intensity pain.
 The bacteria multiplication leads to the inflammation causing decay of the soft dental tissues in the root canal.
-A mild inflammation can result in granuloma (periapex changes), while higher intensity inflammations can lead to bone destruction accompanied by severe pain and, finally, to loss of one or several teeth.
+A mild inflammation can result in granuloma (periapex changes), while higher intensity inflammations can lead to bone destruction accompanied by severe pain, and finally, to loss of one or several teeth.

 Pulp and root canals

 Dental pulp is soft tissue located in the hollow spaces of healthy teeth.
-The pulp chamber is located in the central part of the tooth crown, while pulp, the nerves and vessels pass through the root canal to the top of the root.
+The pulp chamber is located in the central part of the tooth crown, while pulp, nerves and vessels pass through the root canal to the top of the root.

 The root canal is an oblong space stretching from the lower part of the pulp chamber to the peak of the root.
 Its size and shape is proportional to the shape and size of the root itself.
-Every nerve enters the tooth via the root and spreads through the root canal to the pulp chamber located in the crown of the tooth.
+Every nerve enters the tooth via root and spreads through the root canal to the pulp chamber located in the crown of the tooth.

 Root canal and dental pulp diseases